 Spincast reels have been around since the first design came to the market in 1949.
-Spincast reels were developed to avoid backlashes, line twists, and snaring. and have a unique design when compared to other types of fishing reel, with a conical cover and a fixed spool.
+Spincast reels were developed to avoid backlashes, line twists, and snaring and have a unique design when compared to other types of fishing reels, with a conical cover and a fixed spool.

 While today being eclipsed by spinning reels as the most commonly used fishing reel, many anglers still prefer to use spincast reels, mostly panfish anglers and people who are not avid anglers, along with beginner anglers and children due to their ease of use and lower chances of backlashing and line issues.

 One of the most modern spincast designs on the market, the Brutus puts a spin on the old spincast design of decades past.

 The fixed spool design has a dual pick-up system to bring in slackline very quickly, allowing you to be ready for fish hooking consistency.

 The casting is incredibly smooth due to 5 stainless steel ball bearings which are double-shielded for further corrosion protection making this our choice as the best spincast reel.

 The reel features an aluminum, reversible, double paddle handle with durable rubber grips that can be switched to either right or left-handed easily.